+a.
 Batting

-- a.
-Whenever a new batter enters the game, write his shirt number, name and position on the line below the player he replaces. - b.
-Mark a vertical line to the left of his batting box in the next innings column. - c.
-If the substitute batter is later replaced (including a re-entry or another substitution) mark another vertical line after his batting box to show that any further batting belongs to the next substitute.
+- Whenever a new batter enters the game, write his shirt number, name and position on the line below the player he replaces. - Mark a vertical line to the left of his batting box in the next innings column. - If the substitute batter is later replaced (including a re-entry or another substitution) mark another vertical line after his batting box to show that any further batting belongs to the next substitute.
 This will clearly highlight the change when compiling batters' totals.

-d.
+b.
 Re-entry

-When a starting player re-enters the game, use his R column similarly to the S column use in example a above (Refer Rule 4, Sec 4).
+When a starting player re-enters the game, use his R column similarly to the S column use in para 5.2.a above (Rule 3.19).

-e.
+c.
 Baserunning